 VisNed stressed that he was not complaining about MSC, which is a very professional standard, but they are still very successful entrepreneurs in the labelling business.
 However, the reality of life is that MSC’s certification affects the access to the market.

-ANFACO-CECOPESCA expressed that in some particular cases, when it comes to differentiate the products or to value a product, one way of doing this is through certification.
+ANFACO-CECOPESCA expressed that in some particular cases, when it comes to differentiate the products or to value a product, one possible way of doing this is through certification, always voluntary with current legislation.
 The question put by the COM is about monopolisation and trade barriers.
-As there are very few certifications, this means monopoly.
+And if there are very some big certifications with big market penetration, as exposed today, these are leading to a monopoly model without enough added value because a lot of products have them.

-In the case of Spain, as the country is very aware of how the sea market works, MSC certification has less of a presence in Spain.
-However, Spain exports to third countries and this is where Spain finds this hindering however we may call it (ecolabels, certification, etc.).
+In the case of Spain, as the country is very aware of how the sea operator works, MSC certification has less of a presence However, Spain exports to third countries and this is where Spanish companies find these hindering schemes,.
 He emphasised that this is becoming a disinformation policy.
 This proliferation of certifications comes to the wholesalers, makes headlines in the press and in the end they become terrifying tools.

 PSPR stressed their support for this initiative in order to protect our natural resources.
 The question is to know why processors also have to carry the costs of certification.
 He pointed out that Poland is exporting much of its products, especially to Germany, where the presence of MSC certification is much higher than in Poland.